grauds/clematis.doc/docs/web-applications-security/spring-boot-migration.md

 ## Updating Keycloak Endpoint

-As a reminder, the following dependency is being used:
+The following dependency is being used (the migration to Spring Security is in [the next chapter](./keycloak-adapter-decommission.md)):

 ````groovy title="build.gradle"
 dependencies {